Poldark Country – my photographs of Winston Graham’s Cornwall

 Portreath bay is shown below, just south along the coast from Perranporth and Porthtowan.
 I took this from the headland near the lookout point where the huer would have been on the watch for the pilchards to arrive.

-The fishing boats above I think are either in a harbour at Penzance or at Newlyn, where there is still a fishing community now.
+The fishing boats above are either in a harbour at Penzance or at Newlyn, where there is still a fishing community now.

-I’ll finish by leaving you with two different beach photos: the first is the view looking north from Porthtowan beach, (just south of Perranporth), and the second is one from last week when we went to find Holywell Bay.
-This is looking north across the beach to the West Pentire headland that Graham knew well, just north of Perranporth, and where he found the smaller bays of Nampara.
+I’ll finish by leaving you with a couple of different beach photos and a cliff top view to enjoy: the first is looking north from Porthtowan beach (just south of Perranporth), and the second beach is one from last year when we went to find Holywell Bay.
+This is looking north across the beach to the West Pentire headland that Graham knew well, just north of Perranporth.
+Lastly here’s the view looking south from those West Pentire cliffs, across the entrance to Porth Joke (Nampara Cove), then back towards Holywell Bay and Perranporth.

 I hope this has given you a flavour of how beautiful Cornwall is, and the areas that the Poldark author Winston Graham knew when he was writing the books.
 I love our holidays down there, the scenery is beautiful, the colours and light are fantastic for photography whatever the weather, and of course there is plenty of #searchingforpoldark!

-Prints and canvases are available of any of the photos in the post, and many more, just let me know.
+Prints and canvases are available of any of the photos in the post, and many more, or as greetings cards, just let me know.
 Plus you can Join my newsletter mailing list for photography tips, news, and to be notified of new blog posts – including further Poldark television location blogs!

 Winston Graham: All 12 Poldark books; Winston Graham: Poldark’s Cornwall; Winston Graham: Memoirs of a Private Man; David Clarke: Poldark Country (1977); BBC: The World of Poldark (2015).